mrajashree/Documents/PingIdPConfiguration.md

 1. After installing PingFederate, select the option to configure PingFederate as an Identity Provider.

-2. Go to Server Configuration -> SYSTEM SETTINGS -> Data Stores -> Add New Data Store.
-It has options for DATABASE, LDAP and CUSTOM.
-This document uses LDAP store to go through the configuration.
-Provide details such as HOSTNAME, LDAP TYPE (Active Directory in this doc), USER DN, PASSWORD
+2. Go to **Server Configuration**.
+Click on **System Settings** -> **Data Store**s.
+In the Manage Data Stores page, click on **Add New Data Store**.
+	a.
+Data Store Type: In our example, we'll use the **LDAP** type.
+Select **LDAP** and click on **Next**.
+	b.
+LDAP Configuration: Provide details regarding your LDAP connection.
+The configuration will require the following infromation: HOSTNAME, LDAP TYPE (Active Directory in this doc), USER DN, PASSWORD.
+When you click on **Next**, it will attempt to connect to your LDAP server.

-<h2> In case SP connection is not created </h2>
+<h2> If the Service Provider connection is not created </h2>
 <h3> Generating Identitiy Provider metadata </h3>

-1. Go To Server Configuration -> ADMINISTRATIVE FUNCTIONS -> Metadata Export -> Select Information to include in Metadata manually -> Protocol preselected -> Attribute Contract.
+1. Go To **Server Configuration**.
+Click on **Administrative Functions** -> **Metadata Export**.
+	a.
+Metadata Mode: Pick **Select Information to include in Metadata manually** and click on **Next**.
-These attributes are the ones to be provided as input for Rancher Access Control configuration.

-For example this is the Attribute contract
+	b.
+Protocol: The protocol is already pre-selected, so click on **Next**.
+	c.
+Attribute Contract: These are the attributes that will need to configured in order to be used when configuring Access Control in Rancher.
+There are four attributes that need to be added:
+		1. cn
+		2. displayName
+		3. givenName
+		4. memberOf

+Example of what the Attribute Contract page should look like after adding all 4 fields:
 ![Attribute Contract IdP](https://github.com/mrajashree/Documents/blob/master/images/IdP-metadata-creation.png)

 and the corresponding fields for Rancher Access Control configuration attributes